andrew-d-taylor/websocket-spring/README.md

 - `GET "/messages"` - returns the set of existing messages<br>
 - `POST "/messages"` - creates a new message from the body of the request

-You can also run the application as a Docker container:
-- `docker build -t websockets-spring/the-image .` to build the image
-- `docker run -p 8080:8080 websockets-spring/the-image` to run the image as a container